taylorbourne/xteve_lazystream/README.md

 ## xTeVe

 By default, xTeVe is setup with all 200 channels mapped for NHL and MLB games.
 This can be setup directly with Plex / Emby to work out of the box without any changes.
-If needed, changes can be made to xTeVe by going to `127.0.0.1:34400/web/`.
+If needed, changes can be made to xTeVe by going to `<xTeVe IP>:34400/web/`.

 ## guide2go